akvus/akv-vim-config/CHEAT_SHEET.md

 ### Other to consider
-https://github.com/folke/todo-comments.nvim - TODO management, could not make it work https://github.com/tpope/vim-unimpaired  - some mappings to consider
+https://github.com/folke/todo-comments.nvim - TODO management, could not make it work https://github.com/tpope/vim-unimpaired - some mappings to consider https://github.com/mfussenegger/nvim-dap - apparently there is a way with flutter-tools.nvim and this to debug directly in VIM instead of dev tools

 ## What I am missing